The Prairie Provinces

 Capital City

-Saskatchewan’s population reached 1,231,043 as of April 1, 2024, an increase of 30,503 from April 1, 2023. it is considered the sixth most populous province in the country.
+Saskatchewan’s population reached 1,231,043 as of April 1, 2024, an increase of 30,503 from April 1, 2023.
+It is considered the sixth most populous province in the country.
 The capital is Regina, and the second largest city is Saskatoon.

 Facts about Saskatchewan